SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ### Rule Registrar

-Because your rules are relying on the SonarJava API, you also need to tell the SonarJava parent plugin that some new rules have to be retrieved.
+Because your rules are relying on the SonarSource Analyzer for Java API, you also need to tell the parent Java plugin that some new rules have to be retrieved.
 If you are using the template custom plugin as a base of this tutorial, you should have everything done already, but feel free to have a look at the `MyJavaFileCheckRegistrar.java` class, which connects the dots.
 Finally, be sure that this registrar class is also correctly added as an extension for your custom plugin, by adding it to your Plugin definition class (`MyJavaRulesPlugin.java`).

 ```java
 /**